ironhack-labs/lab-ironbeers/README.md

   })
 ```

 On the `randomBeer.hbs` you should print the random beer you get.
-You should the display an image, name, description, tagline, food pairing and brewer tips.
-It should look like the folliwing:
+You should display an image, name, description, tagline, food pairing and brewer tips.
+It should look like the following:

 ![image](https://user-images.githubusercontent.com/23629340/36724536-c5924892-1bb3-11e8-8f22-fd1f8ce316af.png)